ModyQyW/fabric/docs/guide/linter/eslint.md

 });
 ```

-The second parameter can be used for further customization, you can pass an object to override the generated configuration.
+The second parameter is used for further customization, you can pass an object to override the generated configuration.
+If you want to tweak the plugin, you'll need to install the appropriate dependencies yourself and keep an eye out for [Plugin Conflicts](#plugin-conflicts).

 ```javascript
 // eslint.config.mjs